Select Page

 1. The Cold War: A Brief Overview

-The Berlin Wall was constructed by the German Democratic Republic (East Germany) in 1961, dividing Berlin into East and West.
-Its primary purpose was to prevent East Germans from defecting to West Germany, which was seen as a symbol of freedom and prosperity.
+Berlin Wall describes a barrier built by the German Democratic Republic also known as East Germany in the year 1961 physically and politically partitioning Berlin into east and west.
+Its main aim was to keep the East Germans from escaping to West Germany which was an illusion of freedom and quality life.

 The construction of the Berlin Wall can be attributed to several factors:

-• Political Control: The East German government sought to maintain control over its citizens and prevent mass exodus to the West.
+• Political Control: The East Germany government wanted its control over citizens so that fewer people would attempt to escape to the West.

-• Brain Drain: East Germany was losing a significant portion of its skilled workforce to West Germany.
+• Brain Drain: East Germany was constantly brain drain the skilled employees and professionals where moving to West Germany.

-• Ideological Divide: The division of Berlin represented the ideological divide between communism and capitalism.
+• Ideological Divide: The division of Berlin really meant division between communism based society and a capitalist society.

 2.2 Features of the Berlin Wall